 The insurer may also request a medical report from your GP.
-The claim will be processed and, presuming everything is okay, it’ll be paid out.
+They will process your claim and, presuming everything is okay, will payout.

 Well, I’m going to start with an easy answer to the question about where to get a quote for Life Insurance products.
 You can use my magical Life Insurance quote-majig.
 If you have no health issues, you can fill in your details, and you’ll get an accurate quote.

-Please bear in mind that it’s a little more complicated if you have a health condition or dangerous job.
+Please bear in mind that it’s a little more complicated if you have a health condition or a dangerous job.
 You’ll need to fill in this form instead, and I’ll get back to you after speaking with my panel of underwriters.
 This will all be done under a veil of strict anonymity…as in I won’t reveal your name…they already know who I am.

 As for how Life Insurance quotes are calculated, imagine this scene: it’s a dark and stormy day, and we’re in the dungeon of an insurance company.
-Inside are a bunch of people in bland office wear, with wicked scurvy from a lack of Vitamin D and eyes grown round from staring at numbers all day.
+Inside are many people in bland office wear, with wicked scurvy from a lack of Vitamin D and eyes grown round from staring at numbers all day.